 What are the clinical features?

-Symptoms of early onset Leigh Syndrome (3months +) often include poor sucking ability, loss of appetite and recurrent vomiting which may result in poor weight gain (failure to thrive).
-Young children may have poor head control and have bouts of unexplained irritability or continual crying.
+The symptoms of Leigh Syndrome at an early age (during infancy) are often very non-specific and can overlap with many other paediatric conditions (both neurological and non-neurological disorders).
+Some of the symptoms may include poor sucking ability, loss of appetite and recurrent vomiting which may result in poor weight gain (failure to thrive).
+Young children may have poor head control and have bouts of unexplained irritability.
 They may also experience delays in reaching developmental milestones.

 How is it diagnosed?